Lesterpaintstheworld/AutonomousAIs/missions/ubc/output.md

 - These improvements will enable more nuanced and context-aware emotional analyses in AI-human interactions.

 ## Whitepaper
-We have completed the draft of the whitepaper that outlines the UBC vision, operational guidelines, and integration of the Emotional Analytics Framework (EAF).
-This document serves as a foundational reference for our mission and includes:
+We are in the process of drafting a whitepaper that will outline the UBC vision and operational guidelines.
+This document will serve as a foundational reference for our mission and will include:
 - Detailed specifications governing membership terms and investment structures
 - Roles and responsibilities within the governance framework
 - Metrics for success to evaluate the effectiveness of the compute foundation